BenPischinger/ProceduralDungeonCrawlerLevelGenerator/README.md

 Since the dungeon can be quite the labyrinth I advice you to explore via the scene viewer, instead of the in-game character controller.

+Settings for the dungeon generation can be be change via the data files located in Assets/Scripts/Data/.

 The grid for spawns can be turned off in the gridController script, line 56, by setting gameObject.SetActive(false);